Fix gRPC DEADLINE_EXCEEDED Errors Under Load

 grpcurl -d '{"id":"abc"}' -plaintext orders:50051 shop.OrderService/GetOrder

-In your tracing UI, filter for status_code = DEADLINE_EXCEEDED and look at the longest child span.
+In your tracing UI (Jaeger, Tempo, Honeycomb), filter for status_code = DEADLINE_EXCEEDED (or CANCELLED on the callee) and open the longest child span.
 That is the path to optimize.
-Common offenders: synchronous DB query under a lock, blocking call to a third-party API without its own timeout, N+1 RPC pattern.
+Common offenders: a synchronous DB query stuck behind a lock, a blocking call to a third-party API with no timeout of its own, or an N+1 RPC pattern fanning out one request into dozens.

 Step 6: Spread load across more connections